Athens Church of Saint Panteleimon of Acharnai

 Location: Victoria

-The impressive church of Agios Panteleimon of Acharnai is the biggest church in Greece as well as one of the biggest ones in the Balkans.
-The church is located north of Victoria Square, along the busy Acharnon street from which it has taken its title.
+The impressive Church of Agios Panteleimon of Acharnai in Athens is the biggest church in Greece as well as one of the biggest ones in the Balkans.
+The church is located north of Victoria Square, along the busy Acharnon Street, which explains its name.

-Architecturally, Agios Panteleimon is a characteristic Orthodox basilica that dazzles the visitor with its enormity.
-The most impressive feature of the temple is the imposing, vast dome; reportedly close to the perimeter of that of Agia Sofia in Istanbul, it takes up an extent of almost 1600 square meters.
-The illustrations of the interior are works of the famous Greek painter Giannis Karouzos, who begun the decoration process in 1984.
+In terms of architecture, Agios Panteleimon is a characteristic Orthodox basilica that dazzles the visitor with its enormity.
+The most impressive feature of the temple is the imposing, vast dome; reportedly close to the perimeter of Agia Sofia in Istanbul, it takes up an extent of almost 1600 square meters.
+The illustrations of the interior are works of the famous Greek painter Giannis Karouzos, who began the decoration process in 1984.

 Besides being a monument of major religious and architectural significance, the church of Agios Panteleimon stands out due to the active presence of the clergy, with a frequent organization of seminars on Byzantine music and traditional organs that promote the celebration of the Orthodox cultural heritage.